The new citizenship test began on 19 October 2009. The key changes were:

 Will assistance to complete the test still be available?

 Yes.
-If you have difficulty reading or are unable to operate a computer you will be able to request help from a Department of Immigration and Citizenship (DIAC) officer who will be able to assist you by reading aloud the test questions and answers or by operating the computer.
+If you have difficulty reading or are unable to operate a computer you will be able to request help from one of our officers, who will be able to assist you by reading aloud the test questions and answers or by operating the computer.
 Please ensure you include a covering letter requesting assistance with your application.